-During sleep mode the RAM automatically deselects itself and disconnects its internal buffer.
+During sleep mode the RAM automatically deselects itself.
+The RAM disconnects its internal buffer.
 All outputs will remain in high-Z state while in sleep mode.
-All inputs are allowed to toggle, but the RAM will not be selected and will not perform any reads or writes.
+All inputs are allowed to toggle.
+The RAM will not be selected and will not perform any reads or writes.